Vision & Mission

 Agriculture is one of the most important occupations for the people of Pondicherry.
 About 45% of the total population of the UT depends directly or indirectly on farming.
 The main crop of this territory is paddy.

-Agriculture sector contributes less than 2% of the Gross State Domestic Product (GSDP) of the Union Territory of Puducherry.
+Agriculture sector contributes less than 2% of the Gross State Domestic Product (GSDP) of the Government of Puducherry.
 This shows the declining trend, this is partly due to the deceleration of agricultural growth coupled with the development of secondary and tertiary sectors, which is an All India Phenomenon.

 During the last five decades the U. T. of Puducherry has made significant strides in the field of Agriculture by increasing the productivity of agricultural land, achieving crop diversification, exploiting irrigation potential, building infrastructure, creating a well-unit input and marketing network etc.